New issue of TTC

 New dates to be announced

-New Level 2 PIT Practitioner course: dates to be announced
+New Level 2 PIT Practitioner course: dates to be announced for 2026 in Summer 2025

 The Practitioner Training involves a year of seminars and supervised practice.